 A keyboard instrument will soon degenerate back into a condition as bad or worse than its unrestored state if it does not receive regular tuning and maintenance.

 The Decision about Whether or Not to Restore an Instrument

 No ethical restorer should agree to carry out the restoration of an instrument under the care of a public or private owner unless it is completely clear that the conditions listed above can be met.

 The restoration of a musical instrument inevitably results in a loss of information because it is necessary to change various aspects of the instrument from that which it had in its original condition.
 Strings are removed, hammer leathers are replaced, quills are replaced, and the regulation and adjustment of the action is altered.
-All of these procedures remove information forever about the original state of the instrument.
+All of these procedures remove information forever about the original or historical state of the instrument.
 To many people the restoration of an instrument means its conservation, that is, it means preservation of all of its features, properties and original materials.
 But restoration usually involves destruction of a large amount of information about an instrument of the type which is generally felt to be important to preserve.
 Therefore it should be entirely clear that the musical advantages of the restoration of an instrument clearly outweigh the disadvantages in terms of the information that will be lost or destroyed during the restoration.
 In many cases an instrument will already have been restored, and much evidence of its original state has already been lost.
 But even in such circumstances important information about the instrument will often have to be further altered in a subsequent restoration.

 It should also be understood that the instrument, once restored, should be maintained in a useful playable state in perpetuity.
 Once an instrument is restored there is no going back.
 If the information about the original state of the instrument is destroyed it cannot be recovered later.
 The restoration of an instrument is an irreversible and major event in its history.